GRF

 This is the determination part.
 The solution is there – might not be easily found, but it’s definitely there.

 I read somewhere that good crisis management is good stakeholders management.
 It stayed with me, as working with the media, not against them, is a save in the long run.
 Just like making ambassadors of the key employees, preparing the crisis management team, training the top management and having crisis exercises to test all we mentioned here.
+And yes, better listening to our consumers – after all, relevance is the new reputation.

 Having an integrated approach to crisis comms is also crucial.
 We never talk of “social media crisis” or “PR crisis”.
 There is no such a thing.
 Instead, we talk brand crises, and design solutions that factor in all channels.